Roderick Cassar's murder case will go on despite femicide challenge, court rules

 Magistrate Anne Marie Thake noted that, at this stage of the proceedings, the court was gathering evidence and would not be deciding on the merits of the case.
 She also noted that there was no decision, at this stage, by the constitutional court to stop the criminal proceedings against Cassar.
 For this reason, she turned down his request.

-Cassar stands accused of murdering his estranged wife, Bernice Cassar.
+Cassar stands accused of murdering his estranged wife, Bernice Cassar in what was the first case falling within the parameters of a new femicide law.
 He is pleading not guilty but has also challenged the validity of legal amendments that aggravate the crime if committed with femicidal intent.

 Bernice Cassar was assaulted and shot outside her workplace in November 2022.
 The 40-year-old mother-of-two died on the spot.
 She had filed multiple police reports against her ex-husband before she was shot dead.